ARE YOU STILL WITH ME?

 OUR ADULTS are offered free choice grain free dry kibble, and is primarily there for mental stability due to there being multiple dogs in our home.
 The concept being if a never ending food bowl is available to them, they will lose interest in guarding their food, and will not fight or over eat.
 It works.
 Also is there for anyone who needs an extra snack in between meals.
 You may not need to do this, but it seems to work even with one dog in the home.
 It is also used for convenience when I need to be gone more than 24 hours.

 Then their main meals consist of a variety of raw/real foods.
-Standard portioning suggests 2-3% of your dog's body weight per day, average 1/4-1/2 cup for an adult schnauzer.
+Standard portioning suggests 2-3% of your dog's body weight per day, average 2-4oz for an adult schnauzer.
 That is modified to suit your individual dog's activity levels and at different stages of life.
 Your dog may want to eat twice a day, follow his desires and everyone is happy.
+If he seems to be a little pudgy, back off on the portion.
+If a little thinner than desired, add a few bites more.
+Its all pretty simple, just like feeding your kids.

 Or call Nuvet Labs today